heutelbeck/sapl-demos/sapl-demo-ethereum/README.md

 ### Setting up the testnet with Ganache
 For our application to work correctly, we need a local testnet.
-Therefore you must download the Ganache client from [here](https://www.trufflesuite.com/ganache).
+Therefore, you must download the Ganache client from [here](https://www.trufflesuite.com/ganache).

 - Start the ganache client and select **New workspace**.
 - Choose a name for your workspace.